Ladvien/ladvien.github.io/_posts/2017-7-8-get-myfitness-pal-data-python.md

 ---

 ## I want my Data!
 I'm fat.
 Fatter than I want to be.
 I've not always been fat, I got down to 180 at back in 2008.
-It took counting calories and weight daily.
+It took counting calories and weight religiously.
 The key piece for me was having a graph which I looked at daily showing my outcomes.
 Over the course of a year I lost 40 pounds.
 Well, it's time to do it again.
 I've gained that 40 back over 10 years--and now it needs to go.

 Back in 2008 I was using Google to give me the calories of every item I ate and recording them in an Excel document.
 This food journal was great, but a little more work than it probably should have been.

 Back then, I wasn't aware of being a hacker.
 Now, I plan to throw all my hacker skills at this weight loss plan (hell, I might even go to the gym!)

 I signed up for MyFitnessPal.
-Counting calories worked once, let's try it again.
+Counting calories worked once, I figure if it aint broke.
 But then I got to looking at how much work it would take to look at my improvement.
 I mean, I'd have to actually open the app on my phone and click on the weight loss section.
 Shesh--who designed that app?
 Two actions to get where I needed--ain't no one got time for that.

 Enter hacker skills.
 I discovered there is a Python library which allows scraping of data.